mjclemente/sendgrid.cfc/README.md

 ### `from( required any email )`
 ### `subject( required string subject )`
+Sets the global, or "message level", subject.
+This may be overridden by personalizations[x].subject.
 ### `html( required string message )`
 Convenience method for adding the text/html content
 ### `plain( required string message )`